Webpacking/webpack-1/README.md

-#Webpack-1
+# Webpack-1

-##6-Dev-Server
+## 6-Dev-Server
-We want to tell the dev where our html lives
+We want to tell the dev-server where our html lives so it can serve it.
+Note that moving forward we will be using recommended Webpack configurations

-###Setup
+## Setup
 - `npm i -D webpack-dev-server@1.16.3`

-*- This will allow us quickly make use of Hot Module Replacement*
+### *- This will allow us quickly make use of Hot Module Replacement*
 - First method is create an npm script:
 `webpack-dev-server --hot --inline --content-base dist/`